sighupio/module-ingress/katalog/haproxy/README.md

 ## Overview

-HAProxy Ingress Controller is an Ingress Controller for the [HAProxy][haproxy-main] load balancer, managing HAProxy in a Kubernetes native manner.
+HAProxy Kubernetes Ingress Controller is an Ingress Controller for the [HAProxy][haproxy-main] load balancer, managing HAProxy in a Kubernetes native manner.
 This package supports both single and dual (internal/external) deployment modes.
 The default configuration enables SSL redirect with status code `301`, deploys as a `DaemonSet`, exposes metrics via a ServiceMonitor, includes a Grafana dashboard, and uses a TLS default certificate managed by cert-manager.

 ## Upstream project